Online, August 26 – August 27 2021

 In the final decade of the twentieth century, along with intensifying cross-border movements of capital, people, and media attendant on the rise of the Asia-Pacific regional economy, Chinese transnationalism became a focus of study across a range of disciplines.
 Researchers addressed evolving phenomena including the geographies and politics of Chinese migration and diasporas; the transnationalization of Chinese families, religions, business, and education; the rise of Chinese Internet worlds; the histories of transnational Chinese cinema and transnational imaginaries in contemporary Chinese-language media; and the characteristics of a transnational Sinophone cultural sphere that was understood as both peripheral to and divergent from the type of Chinese identity promoted by the PRC state.

-In attendance will be two of the world’s leading figures in the study of Chinese transnationalism: Pun Ngai, Professor at Department of Sociology, The University of Hong Kong, and Pál Nyíri, Professor of Global History from an Anthropological Perspective, Vrije Universiteit Amsterdam.
-Professors Pun and Nyíri will present keynote lectures open to the public (please note that registration is essential).
+In attendance were two of the world’s leading figures in the study of Chinese transnationalism: Pun Ngai, Chair Professor and Head of the Department of Cultural Studies, Lingnan University, Hong Kong, and Pál Nyíri, Professor of Global History from an Anthropological Perspective, Vrije Universiteit Amsterdam.
+Professors Pun and Nyíri presented keynote lectures open to the public.

 Convened by A/Prof Fran Martin (Cultural Studies, University of Melbourne)

 Project officer: Dr Nonie May (University of Melbourne)

 You can watch the Symposium papers on The RWCT Vimeo page

 For any queries please contact Dr Nonie May: firstname.lastname@example.org